Pension Eligibility Age Calculator

 • Eligibility Status: Not Yet Eligible

-This individual is 3 years and 36 months away from reaching their pension eligibility, having made excellent progress toward the threshold.
+This individual is 3 years away from reaching pension eligibility, having made excellent progress at 95.4% of the way.

-💡 Once you reach eligibility, you'll need to consider how your pension income fits into your overall financial picture.
-Our Fixed Annuity Calculator can help you understand other forms of guaranteed income streams in retirement.
+💡 Once you reach eligibility, consider how your pension income fits into your overall financial picture.
+Our Fixed Annuity Calculator can help you understand other forms of guaranteed income in retirement.

 Pension Eligibility vs. Social Security Full Retirement Age

 While both pension eligibility and Social Security full retirement age (FRA) define when you can receive retirement income, they operate under distinct frameworks.
-Your pension eligibility age is determined by your specific employer's plan, often outlined in your plan documents.
-This age can vary, with some plans offering unreduced benefits as early as 55-60, particularly in public sector or union environments, provided certain years of service are met.
+Your pension eligibility age is determined by your employer's plan, with some plans offering unreduced benefits as early as 55-60, particularly in public sector or union environments.

-In contrast, Social Security FRA is a federal standard, currently 67 for individuals born in 1960 or later, though benefits can be claimed as early as 62 with a permanent reduction, or delayed until 70 for increased payments.
-The key difference lies in their source: employer-sponsored vs. government-mandated.
-It's critical for retirement planning to understand both your pension's specific rules and the Social Security FRA, as they often require separate calculations and strategic coordination to maximize overall retirement income.
+Social Security FRA is a federal standard, currently 67 for individuals born in 1960 or later, though benefits can be claimed as early as 62 with a permanent reduction or delayed until 70 for increased payments.
+In 2026, coordinating both systems strategically is essential for maximizing total retirement income.

 Frequently Asked Questions